evgenylyozin/safe-interval/README.md

 ## Differences with standard setInterval

 This section is here to show the main differences in using CreateSafe over standard setInterval.
-Each example has a gif preview which is clickable.
-Upon click a mp4 demo should open (useful to make pauses if needed).

 ### ReRegistering